 Seventh grade science teacher Renee McCord shares her thoughts and reflections about her experience at SCIF’s American Wilderness Leadership School earlier this summer saying, “It was a wonderful opportunity for me as a science educator as well as an individual that loves to learn!”

 The ABCs of AWLS – Exploring AWLS One Letter at a Time

 Educator Tamara Drudy summarizes what she calls her recent “life changing adventure” at SCIF’s American Wilderness Leadership School (AWLS) one letter at a time by sharing an engaging alphabetical list of her enriching experience.

 2nd Grade Teacher Learns About Wildlife Conservation and Giving Back at SCI Foundation’s American Wilderness Leadership School.

 By Katie Baker

-2nd grade teacher Katie Baker attended SCI Foundation’s American Wilderness Leadership School (AWLS) in Jackson, WY this summer.
+2nd grade teacher Katie Baker attended SCI Foundation’s American Wilderness Leadership School (AWLS) in Jackson, WY summer of 2017.
 While learning about how to use the outdoors as a classroom and incorporating wilderness conservation into her curriculum, she was introduced to SCI Foundation’s SafariCare Bell Family Blue Bag program.
 The program provides much needed humanitarian supplies to rural communities around the world.
 Katie stepped up and decided to “Pay it Forward” by taking a Blue Bag on a recent safari to South Africa.

 2019 Summer Schedule